Brexit Visa Rush: Can the Home Office Cope?

 This would mean making available documentation that shows the right to be in the UK to all EU nationals.

 The number of pages on the form needed to apply for a Permanent Residence Card is 85 pages long.
-A lot of applicants are normally rejected because they do not seek legal advice before proceeding with their application process and some individuals are unaware that before a Permanent Residence Card will be granted, it is mandatory to have 'comprehensive sickness insurance'.
-A lot of difficulty may also occur for Self-employed EU nationals to prove how long they have been in the country.
+A lot of applicants are normally rejected because they do not seek legal advice before proceeding with their application process and some individuals are unaware that before a Permanent Residence Card will be granted, it is mandatory to have 'comprehensive sickness insurance.
+A lot of difficulties may also occur for Self-employed EU nationals to prove how long they have been in the country.

 It was stated to Financial Times by Barbara Roche, a former Labour immigration minister and the chair of the Migration Matters Trust that she knew that it would pose a "huge challenge" to the Home Office.
 She stated that "Resources are already overstretched, so this is going to be one of the biggest logistical obstacles that the department has ever faced".

 The Home Office was also quoted by the Financial Times saying: